Red Wattle Hogs: Saving a Threatened Species

 If you really love it, consider purchasing a whole or half hog, offered seasonally.
 Once ordered, we’ll contact you to review your order as deliver date approaches.

 Now accepting reservations.
-Next estimated date of meat delivery: November 2021 through January 2022.
+Next estimated date of meat delivery: October 2022.

-Stock your freezer for the winter months with our pasture raised meat share.
+Stock your freezer with our pasture raised meat share.
 This package includes the following: 1 pork roast, 1 package center cut pork steaks, 6 extra thick pork chops, 4 packs bacon(nitrate-free), 4 pounds breakfast sausage, 2 whole chickens, 2 packs (10 pieces) drumsticks, and 1 pack(10 pieces) chicken wings.